Adoption Requirements in California

 Requirements to Adopt a Child from the California Foster Care System

-While American Adoptions only helps to complete private domestic adoptions, we’re more than happy to provide information about California’s foster care system.
+While American Adoptions only helps to complete private domestic adoptions, we support any family interested in adopting through California’s foster care system.
 For the most part, the requirements to foster parent or to adopt from foster care are the same as the above adoption requirements.
-If you’re interested in foster parenting, social services staff members will work with you to determine the type of child that’s best suited to stay in your home in terms of health issues, gender, age, and more.
+If you’re interested in foster parenting, California Department of Social Services staff members will work with you to determine the type of child that’s best suited to stay in your home in terms of health issues, gender, age, and more.

 If you’re interested in adopting from foster care, you’ll need a home study just as you would in a private adoption.
 This will determine whether you’re prepared to adopt by investigating whether your house is clean and safe, whether you have experience with children, whether you can afford to properly care for the child, and if all members of your household are eager and ready to adopt.

-If you have questions about whether you meet California’s adoption requirements, or if you’re ready to start the adoption process, call 1-800-ADOPTION at any time to speak with a social worker.
+If you have questions about whether you meet American Adoptions' and California’s adoption requirements, or if you’re ready to start the adoption process today, please call 1-800-ADOPTION to speak with a social worker.

 Information available through these links is the sole property of the companies and organizations listed therein.
 America Adoptions, Inc. provides this information as a courtesy and is in no way responsible for its content or accuracy.